 Historically, the University relied heavily on appropriations from the Commonwealth of Virginia.
 However, in Virginia and in many other states, macroeconomic changes and constrained state budgets in recent years have resulted in less revenue available for public education.
 Steadily declining state support means the University must increasingly rely on past and continued donor generosity to sustain its margin of excellence.
 Annual contributions help cover the University’s yearly operating expenses, whereas new gifts to the endowment, along with the endowment’s long-term investment performance, help secure the University’s long-term financial stability.

-As the following graph illustrates, endowment spending has surpassed state appropriations as a funding source for the University’s academic budget for the past seven fiscal years.
+As the following graph illustrates, endowment spending has surpassed state appropriations as a funding source for the University’s academic budget for the past eight fiscal years.